aslamdoctor/rearrange-woocommerce-products/readme.txt

 Are you looking for a way to improve your WooCommerce shop page?
 The Rearrange WooCommerce Products plugin is the ultimate solution for customizing your product sort order.
 Designed specifically for WooCommerce-powered stores, this plugin empowers you to optimize the browsing experience and showcase your products in the best possible way.

-With intuitive drag-and-drop functionality, you can:
+With intuitive <strong>drag-and-drop</strong> functionality, you can:

 * Effortlessly reorder products on your WooCommerce shop page.
 * Customize sorting for specific categories or sub-categories.